SAFEHR-data/omopcept/README.md

 ## Concept data

-OMOP vocab data downloaded from Athena includes a table called CONCEPT.csv that we saved in parquet format for use in this package.
+OMOP vocab data downloaded from Athena includes a tables called CONCEPT.csv and CONCEPT_ANCESTOR.csv that we saved in parquet format for use in this package.

 omopcept downloads a selection of vocabularies and stores locally the first time you use it.